 1. How does being an Associate Artist at Dance Base benefit you?

-There are many projects I’m keen to realise over the next ten years or so, and being an Associate offers a complimentary frame through which to explore these; to seed emergent ideas and be in ongoing critical discourse about practice with Bush Hartshorn.
+There are a number of projects I’m keen to realise over the next ten years or so and the Associateship offers a complimentary frame through which to really seed some of those emergent ideas and be in ongoing critical discourse about practice with Bush Hartshorn.

 2. What are you currently rooted in, or working towards?